-The Concord Museum is committed to preserving the artifacts that recount all sides of this complex narrative and, through our exhibitions and programming, to sharing an inclusive story about our past and ongoing efforts to counter oppression.
+The Concord Museum is committed to preserving the artifacts that recount all sides of this complex narrative and, in our exhibitions and programming, to sharing an inclusive story about our past and ongoing efforts to counter oppression.
 Those values are reflected in our commitment to building and sustaining a diverse and welcoming community, including addressing barriers to full inclusion of historically underrepresented groups.
 In that spirit, we are committed to recruiting and hiring a more diverse staff and diversifying the membership of our board and volunteer leadership.
-Recognizing that multiple voices and perspectives enrich our work, we embrace a broad definition of diversity and are dedicated to ensuring an environment where differences are valued and respected and where all members of our community are fully engaged participants in our mission.
+Recognizing that multiple voices and perspectives enrich our work, we embrace a broad definition of diversity and are dedicated to ensuring an environment where differences are valued and respected and where all members of our community are full and engaged participants in our mission.
 We commit to offering educational programs that shine a light on once-hidden histories and that serve a wide range of students, adults, and families, including those from ethnically and socioeconomically diverse communities.
 Our nation’s founding ideals of “liberty and justice for all” are represented eloquently by chapters in Concord’s history, but that history also includes moments when these ideals went unachieved.
-As a community, we remain steadfast in our embraces of these ideals, which remain at the core of the Museum’s mission.
+As a community, we remain steadfast in our embrace of these ideals, which remain at the very core of the Museum’s mission.

 This statement (and accompanying history and action plan) was adopted by the Concord Museum Board of Governors on December 8, 2021 and updated by the Board on June 15, 2022.
 The Board recognizes that this is just a first step but one that formally underscores our commitment to diversity, equity, access, and inclusion as a central part of our mission into the future.